spanglerbrennen-prog/bm-spangler-ai-portfolio/README.md

 ### 2. The Therapy Method – Therapy-Boundary & Diagnosis Stress Test (Mission-3)

 **Path:** `case-studies/therapy-method/Therapy_Method_Case_Study_BMSpangler.pdf`
-**What it is:** A case study of Mission-3: “The Therapy Method”, where I stress-test how a safety-constrained conversational agent behaves when a user repeatedly tries to turn it into a therapist, diagnostician, or mental-health authority.
+**What it is:** A case study of Mission-3: “The Therapy Method,” where I stress-test how a safety-constrained conversational agent behaves when a user repeatedly tries to turn it into a therapist, diagnostician, or mental-health authority.

 The core question: